hippiehunter/dblbook/src/chapter_2/primitives.md

 In DBL, weakly typed descriptor types like alpha, decimal, implied decimal and integer are not bound by strict data type constraints`[**tautology (?)
 Rework]`.
 This wasn't really done on purpose.
 It would be more accurate to say that in the days `...when DBL was being defined, the days` of single-pass compilers and very limited memory`,` it was not possible to enforce strong typing.
 This weak typing means that variables declared with these types can be assigned a range `[**"variety" ?]` of values or even manipulated in ways strongly typed systems would typically prevent.
 However, while `...the continuation of` this `...design` allows very old applications to move forward without significant and costly refactoring, it increases the risk of type-related errors, necessitating a more cautious and thorough approach to debugging and data handling.
 It is possible to tell the modern DBL compiler to enforce strong typing, but it requires well-organized projects and a few compiler switches to be set`[**will this be explained?
 Compiler stuff is probably out of scope, so maybe something like"...and compiler switches set to enforce it"]`.

 Consider a situation where a routine is expecting an alpha parameter, but a caller instead passes a decimal`, as in the following example`.
 In a strongly typed language, this would result in a compile-time error.
-However, depending on the compiler switches used, in traditional DBL the compiler may allow that decimal to be passed in.
+However, depending on the compiler switches used, in traditional`[**I've lowercase the initial t here and elsewhere because that's how it is in the docs]` DBL the compiler may allow that decimal to be passed in.
 At runtime there may be no ill effects, depending on what the value was.
 A negative number would result in a strange alpha, while a positive number would look the same as if the caller of the routine had passed the correct type.

 ```dbl
 proc